Cumberland: Local boards and sanitary districts

 Outside of municipal boroughs, there was no effective local government until the 1840s.
 In response to poor sanitary conditions and outbreaks of cholera, the Public Health Act 1848 (11 & 12 Vict. c.
 63) and the Local Government Act 1858 allowed for the formation of local boards of health in populous areas.
-Local boards were responsible inter alia for water supply, drainage, sewerage, paving and cleansing.
+Local boards were responsible among other things for water supply, drainage, sewerage, paving and cleansing.
 Eleven local boards were initially formed at Brampton, Cleator Moor, Cockermouth, Egremont, Holme Cultram, Keswick, Maryport, Millom, Penrith, Whitehaven, Wigton and Workington.

 Further reform under the Public Health Act 1875 (38 & 39 Vict. c.
 55) saw the creation of sanitary districts throughout England and Wales.
 The existing municipal boroughs and local boards became "urban sanitary districts", while "rural sanitary districts" were formed from the remaining areas of the poor law unions.

 Three more local boards were formed: Arlecdon and Frizington in 1882, Harrington in 1891 and Aspatria in 1892.
 In addition Workington and Whitehaven received charters of incorporation to become municipal boroughs in 1883 and 1894 respectively.

 Local government acts of 1888 and 1894

 In 1889, under the Local Government Act 1888, the Cumberland County Council was created as the county council for Cumberland, taking over administrative functions from the Court of Quarter Sessions.
 The Local Government Act 1894 reconstituted the existing sanitary districts as urban districts and rural districts, each with an elected council.

-The Act of 1888 also allowed any municipal borough with a population of 50,000 people or more to become a "county borough", independent of county council control.
-In 1914, Carlisle successfully applied for this status, ceasing to form part of the administrative county, although remaining within Cumberland for the purposes such as Lieutenancy and shrievalty.
+The Local Government Act 1888 also allowed any municipal borough with a population of 50,000 people or more to become a "county borough", independent of county council control.
+In 1914, Carlisle successfully applied for this status, ceasing to form part of the administrative county, although remaining within Cumberland for the purposes such as lieutenancy and shrievalty.